heptarch/heptarch.github.io/drafts/demon.md

 desk and begins checking the instruments, adjusting, configuring, jotting readings, and pulling on wires which radiate from the junction into the dark of other machine banks.
-She is about to start the Holborn cleaning cycle, but some premonitory instinct arrests her;
+She is about to start the Holborn cleaning cycle, but some instinct arrests her; she checks the reading again

 <p align="center">
   ⁂